djeada/Linux-Notes/notes/kernel.md

 ```
 uname -a
 ```
 ## Startup process

-The boot procedures (BIOS or UEFI, MBR, and GRUB) complete system startup by loading the kernel into memory and connecting it to the initial ramdisk (initrd or initramfs), after which systemd is launched.
+1. BIOS or UEFI, MBR, and GRUB complete system startup by loading the kernel into memory and connecting it to the initial ramdisk (initrd or initramfs).

-After the kernel is loaded into memory and connected to the initial ramdisk (initrd or initramfs), the startup process continues with the launch of systemd.

 1. Systemd initializes the system and loads system services.
-1. Systemd activates all enabled target units.
-Target units are high-level units that group together related services and are used to boot the system into a particular state.
+1. Systemd activates all enabled target units, which are high-level units that group together related services.
-1. Systemd starts the default target unit, which is typically the graphical user interface (GUI) for desktop environments or a command-line interface for servers.
+1. Systemd starts the default target unit, typically a GUI for desktop environments or a command-line interface for servers.

-The startup process can be customized by modifying the target units and system services that are activated during boot.
-This can be done through the use of systemd configuration files, which are written in a declarative language and control the behavior of systemd and the services it manages.

 ## Kernel modules
-Kernel modules are pieces of code that can be loaded and unloaded into the kernel at runtime, without the need to recompile the kernel.
-They provide additional functionality to the kernel and are used to support a wide range of hardware and software devices.
+Kernel modules are pieces of code that can be loaded and unloaded into the kernel at runtime, without needing to recompile the kernel.
+They provide additional functionality to the kernel and support a wide range of hardware and software devices.

 To work with kernel modules, you can use the following commands: